tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Click on Create

-#### Create Inference lambda function:
+#### Create Inference Lambda function:

 A DeepLens **Project** consists of two things:
 * A model artifact: This is the model that is used for inference.
 * A Lambda function: This is the script that runs inference on the device.

-Before we deploy a project to DeepLens, we need to create a custom lambda function that will use the face-detection model on the device to detect faces and push crops to S3.
+Before we deploy a project to DeepLens, we need to create a custom Lambda function that will use the face-detection model on the device to detect faces and push crops to S3.

-#### Create Inference lambda function:
+#### Create Inference Lambda function:

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Lambda